Samuel L. Jackson: 1994–1998: Career breakthrough

-2000s
+1999–2007: Established actor

 On June 13, 2000, Jackson was honored with a star on the Hollywood Walk of Fame at 7018 Hollywood Blvd.
 He began the next decade of his film career playing a Marine colonel put on trial in Rules of Engagement, co-starred with Bruce Willis for a third time in the supernatural thriller Unbreakable, and starred in the 2000 remake of the 1971 film Shaft.
 He reprised both of the latter roles in 2019, his Unbreakable character Mr. Glass in Glass and Shaft in another film titled Shaft.
 Jackson's sole film in 2001 was The Caveman's Valentine, a murder thriller directed by Lemmons in which he played a homeless musician.
-In 2002, he played a recovering alcoholic, attempting to keep custody of his kids while fighting a battle of wits (in Changing Lanes) with Ben Affleck's character.
+In 2002, he played a recovering alcoholic, attempting to keep custody of his kids while fighting a battle of wits in Changing Lanes, co-starring Ben Affleck.
 He returned for Star Wars: Episode II – Attack of the Clones, seeing his minor supporting role develop into a major character.
 Mace Windu's purple lightsaber in the film was the result of Jackson's suggestion; he wanted to be sure that his character would stand out in a crowded battle scene.
 Jackson then acted as an NSA agent, alongside Vin Diesel in XXX, and as a kilt-wearing drug dealer in The 51st State.
-In 2003, Jackson again worked with John Travolta in Basic and then as a police sergeant alongside Colin Farrell in the television show remake SWAT A song within the soundtrack was named after him, entitled Sammy L. Jackson by Hot Action Cop.
+In 2003, Jackson again worked with John Travolta in Basic and then as a police sergeant alongside Colin Farrell in the television show remake S.W.A.T.
+A song within the soundtrack was named after him, entitled "Sammy L. Jackson" by Hot Action Cop.
 Jackson also appeared in HBO's documentary Unchained Memories, as a narrator along many other stars like Angela Bassett and Whoopi Goldberg.

 Based on reviews gathered by Rotten Tomatoes, in 2004 Jackson starred in both his lowest and highest ranked films in his career.
 In the thriller Twisted, Jackson played a mentor to Ashley Judd.
 The film garnered a 2% approval rating on the website, with reviewers calling his performance "lackluster" and "wasted".
-He then lent his voice to the computer-animated film The Incredibles as the superhero Frozone.
+He then lent his voice to the animated film The Incredibles as the superhero Frozone.
 The film received a 97% approval rating, and Jackson's performance earned him an Annie Award nomination for Best Voice Acting.
 He made a cameo in another Quentin Tarantino film, Kill Bill: Volume 2.